ragbn/dpe-CheckPasswordStrength/README.md

 ### Calculating Entropy Bits

 * Password's entropy is used to to determine how unpredictable a password is.
 Password's entropy is calculated by finding entropy per character, which is a log base 2 of the   number of characters in the character set used, multiplied by the number by the number of characters in the password itself along with character frequency analysis.
 *  E = Log2(R)*L,

-    R = Pool of unique characters,
+    R = *Pool of unique characters*,
-    L = Length of password,
+    L = *Length of password*,
-    Log2(R)*L = Entropy bits.
+    Log2(R)*L = *Entropy bits*.
+* Password strength is categorized as

+     EntropyBits <= 28 - *very weak*,  EntropyBits <= 36 *weak*,  EntropyBits <= 60 *fairly strong*,  EntropyBits <= 128 *strong*,  EntropyBits > 128 *very strong*.

 ```csharp